danim55/software-knowledge/linux/basics/linux-basic.md

 mount -a
 ```

-After this, `/mnt/nfs_logs` behaves like a local folder—its contents are served live from the NFS server.
+After this, `/mnt/nfs_logs` behaves like a local folder—its contents are served live from the nfs server.

    ### Why this matters